FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Transport (EST) {{?RFC7030}}, or Automatic Certificate Management Environment (ACME) {{?RFC8555}}.
-The provisioning endpoints could be available both on the provisioning network, and on the provisioned (i.e. normal) network.
+The provisioning endpoints could be available both on the provisioning network, and on the provisioned (i.e., normal) network.
 Such an architecture means that devices can be re-provisioned without losing network access.

 ## Notes on AAA Routability